 Many organisations falsely believe that Cloud based services are less secure.
 In fact the investments that the Cloud hosting providers make, in securing your data and access, is orders of magnitude greater than any individual organisation can make.
 The Cloud hosting provider’s whole business model relies on securing their systems.

 It is also the case that to secure all of your own systems, and ensure that employees are not inadvertently breaching this security, is costing your organisation increasing larger sums of money that may not be sustainable.
 Ask the question, could procurement, or aspects of procurement, be moved into the Cloud?
+Or should I look at virtual data room reviews to see if a VDR can provide a more secure service?

 The procurement application and the data associated with the application is available anywhere.
 Using portable devices and browsers users can roam anywhere and support the business from multiple offices, customer locations or home for example.
 Secure access being provided and managed by the hosted service provider.